bentormey/btormey/src/pages/posts/ask-yourself-why.md

 ---
-title: Ask yourself "why"
+title: Ask yourself why
 date: 2020-10-1T11:15:24.217Z
 thumb_img_path: /images/simone-secci-49uySSA678U-unsplash-2.jpg
 template: post
 ---
-How often do you ask yourself why?
+How often do you ask yourself *why*?

 "Why" covers a lot of territory in the English language, but in Russian there are two words for why.